 Sincethe Logic Plus is a 30kW combi, it offers a similar output for heating and hot water flow rate as the Vokera 29kW.

 Like the Excel 29, the Logic Plus 30kW also has an energy rating of A. So, both combi boilers can save you a sizable chunk on your energy bills.

 The warranty on the Ideal Logic Plus is a massive 7-years.
 That’s 5 years more than the Vokera Excel.

 We like to see 5-years+ warranty on new boiler installations, as a minimum.

-The Ideal Logic Plus 30 will fit in a standard kitchen cupboard.
+Like its Vokera counterpart, the Ideal Logic Plus 30 will fit in a standard kitchen cupboard.

-You can see the dimensions below.
+It’s a compact boiler; you can see the dimensions here.

 We’d expect to pay £750-£800 (boiler only) for the Logic Plus 30.

 So, essentially, you’ve got a boiler that’s similar to the Excel 29kW, and it costs about the same, except:

 - It’s manufactured by a more reputable brand